George Keppel, 6th Earl of Albemarle: Political career

 Keppel represented East Norfolk in the Whig interest in the British House of Commons from 1832 until three years later.
 He stood unsuccessfully for King's Lynn in 1837 and for Lymington in 1841, however, sat for the latter eventually from 1847 to 1850, before succeeding his brother in the Earldom.

 In 1820, he was appointed Equerry to Prince Augustus Frederick, Duke of Sussex.
 In 1838, he was appointed High Sheriff of Leitrim.
 He served as Groom-in-Waiting between the latter year and 1841 and was private secretary to the prime minister Lord John Russell between 1846 and the next year.
 He was a deputy lieutenant of Norfolk from 1859 and was Fellow of the Geological Society (FGS) as well as the Society of Antiquaries of London (FSA).

 Family and death

 On 4 August 1831, he married Susan Trotter, daughter of Sir Coutts Trotter, 1st Baronet in Willesden.
 They had four daughters and one son.
 Keppel died, aged 91 in Portman Square in London and was buried in Quidenham.

-He was succeeded in his titles by his only son William, a great-great-grandfather of Camilla, Queen Consort of the United Kingdom.
+He was succeeded in his titles by his only son William, a great-great-grandfather of Queen Camilla.